 At Honours level, much of the teaching is in small groups and there is a considerable amount of one-on-one contact with staff.
-Class sizes typically range from about 20 to 150 students for lectures down to individual supervision.
+Class sizes typically range from about 20 to 150 students for lectures (with a maximum of 24 students in a laboratory group), down to individual supervision.

 When not attending lectures, tutorials and labs, you will be expected to continue learning independently through self-study.
 Typically, this will involve:

 - working on individual and group projects

 - undertaking research in the library

 You will be taught by an experienced teaching team with expertise and knowledge of Neuroscience.
 Postgraduate research students who have undertaken teacher training may also contribute to the teaching of laboratory classes and seminars under the supervision of the module leader.

 You can find contact information for all Neuroscience staff on the School of Psychology and Neuroscience website.